rai-project/goreleaser/README.md

     - svn
     - bash

-  # Packages that run as a service
+  # Packages that run as a service.
+Default is empty.
-  plist:|
+  plist: |
     <?xml version="1.0" encoding="UTF-8"?>
     ...

+  # So you can brew test your formula.
+Default is empty.
+  test: |
+    system "#{bin}/program --version"
+    ...

   # Custom install script for brew.
-Default: "bin.install "program"
-  install:|
+Default is 'bin.install "program"'
+  install: |
     bin.install "program"
     ...
 ```